codeHaiku22/Jellyfin-Media-Server-Guide/Jellyfin Media Server Guide.md

 ---
 ## Configure Jellyfin Server
 With everything in place and a running Jellyfin server.
-I opened up the FireFox webrowser and navigated to `http://localhost:8096` to access the Jellyfin server web-based UI.
+I opened up the Firefox webrowser and navigated to `http://localhost:8096` to access the Jellyfin server web-based UI.

 The initial screen just wants to know which preferred language to use.